arjancwidlak/HTTP-Server-Ogre/README.md

 DESCRIPTION
 ===========

 HTTP::Server::Ogre is not tiny nor easy to handle.
-He is rather a stupid ogre that handles paralell http requests
+He is rather a stupid ogre that handles parallel http requests

 AUTHOR
 ======